These clay fingerprint ornaments are perfect for any occasion. They make a great keepsake gift for grandparents and mom

 My daughter has inherited a lot of hand-me-down books.
 We have so many that we don’t even know what we own.
 For a very long time, my daughter has only read a few of these books.
 Many just sat there collecting dust, but recently she has been diving into them all.
 We came across a few art books the other day.
 We found a few great “how to draw” tutorials and also came across a cute book filled with fingerprint crafts.

 I found a Valentine’s craft in the book and Mai wanted to make one for her Nana.
 We started making them on paper, but decided to make it on leftover clay from a previous project instead.

-We rolled out a small disc and my daughter pressed her thumb into the clay at two slants like a “V”.
+We rolled out a small disc of clay with a rolling pin and my daughter pressed her thumb into the clay at two slants like a “V” to form a heart.

 We rolled out more clay and used a heart-shaped cookie cutter to make one more keepsake for us at home.

 My husband, my daughter and I all pressed our thumbs into the heart side by side.

 My daughter and I put both clay shapes in the oven and baked them for about an hour.
 The time will vary according to thickness.

 When the paint was completely dry, I used a Sharpie an drew in simple sketches of our family and then threaded it with yarn to finish it off.

 Thank you as always for stopping by.
 Please follow us on Facebook as well.